-The mission of the Acoustic Neuroma Association is to inform, educate and provide national and local support networks for those affected by acoustic neuromas, and to be an essential resource for health care professionals who treat acoustic neuroma patients.
+The mission of the Acoustic Neuroma Association is to inform, educate and provide national and local support networks for those affected by neuromas, and to be an essential resource for health care professionals who treat acoustic neuroma patients.
 When initially diagnosed, few patients have a clear idea of where to turn in their selection of a qualified medical professional for treatment of their tumor.
 In October of 2001 the ANA Board of Directors adopted the following statement:

 ANA recommends treatment from a medical team with substantial acoustic neuroma experience.